fkarg/fkarg.github.io/staged/personal-mba.md

 ---
 # Review
 I'm absolutely glad I read this book.
-My recommendation would not to read it in concept-for-concept-order.
-My biggest takeaway was not even actual content within the book, but the approach to split everything in [mental models][mental-models].
+My recommendation would be to not read it in concept-for-concept-order, but use it as a reference guide.

 ## Main Takeaways
 My biggest takeaway, by far, was the approach to split everything in mental models for better understanding.
-The book recommendations are a treasure chest, and writing down goals were the other main takeaways.
+The book recommendations are a treasure chest, and 'writing down goals first' were other valuable takeaways.

 ### Mental Models
 Contrary to most other books, it did not have one big central theme that is explored in multiple facets.
-Instead, a large number of small concepts is introduced.
+Instead, numerous small concepts are introduced.

-This approach, to split everything apart in [mental models][mental-models] has been my biggest takeaway.
+This approach, to split everything apart in mental models, has been my biggest takeaway.
 I believe there is a lot of value to be gained by being much more explicit about the mental models we create and use.

 ### Book Recommendations
 While the book provided only very important concepts, it regularly recommended higher-quality books which go deeper.
-This alone is worth a lot, given enough time.
-I have followed two of the many recommendations so far, which turned out to be high-quality books providing exactly what I was missing.
+This alone is worth a lot, given enough time to follow them.
+For example, I got [Financial Intelligence for Entrepreneurs][fi] soon after and read it starting in late October.
+You can read how I restructured my finances in [its review][fi].
 The full list of recommended books can be found [here][books-recommended].